 The commission received from a sale also goes to the brokers under who the agents work.
 The commission payments made at closing get broken into smaller percentages to the realtor, agents, and brokers.

 Flat Fee Brokers

 As technology continues to change the way we work and live, it also affects real estate businesses and how they work.
-Some agents and brokers will list a property for a flat fee.
-In general, this fee is around $3,000 to $4,000.
+Typically, you should expect to pay about $300-500 plus 0.5% of the purchase price at closing for a Colorado flat fee MLS listing in Colorado.

 Type of Listing Agreements

 As mentioned earlier, the amount of commission that an agent receives is defined in the listing agreement.
 Most real estate transactions use an exclusive right to sell agreement, but it is not the only agreement available.
 The listing agent receives a commission under an exclusive right to sell no matter who sells the house.

 For Sale by Owner

 For sale by owner, also known as FSBO, is another type of agreement where you, the owner, sell the home without a listing agent.
 Although this can cut out the need to pay a listing agent commission, you will still need to pay the buying agent.